Ron Sparks (comedian)

-Ron Sparks (born May 20, 1977) is a Canadian comedian, actor, writer and producer.
-He was born in Chatham-Kent, Ontario and lives in Toronto, Ontario.
-He is best known as an alternative comedian and frequent guest on CBC Radio's The Debaters, and on TV as a regular and favourite juror on MuchMusic's highest-rated show, Video on Trial, also starring as The Judge in the Stars on Trial Christmas special and various other VOT spin-offs.
+Ron Sparks (born May 20, 1977) is a Canadian comedian, actor, writer, and producer.
+He is known as an alternative comedian and frequent guest on CBC Radio's The Debaters, and on TV as a regular and favourite juror on MuchMusic's highest-rated show, Video on Trial, also starring as The Judge in the Stars on Trial Christmas special and various other VOT spin-offs.

+Early life

+Sparks was born in Chatham-Kent, Ontario.

 Comedy

 Theatre

-Sparks enjoyed performing in plays and sketches as a student, and at CKSS began writing scripts to perform in drama class and at assemblies.
-He did a sketch with fellow student Corey St. Peter about a refugee applying for Canadian citizenship at a televised swearing-in ceremony which he claims was met with total silence, saying "we were sure it was because they didn't understand English, but I've come to accept that we probably just stunk."
+As a student at Chatham-Kent Secondary School Sparks enjoyed doing improv and performing in drama class and at assemblies.
+His first TV appearance was a televised swearing-in ceremony in which he and a friend did a sketch about a border officer interviewing an immigrant.
+In 1997 his farce Chuck Sent Me won the Grand Theatre Stage Presence Competition for young playwrights.

-In high school and university he found success as a playwright.
-His farce Chuck Sent Me won the Grand Theatre Stage Presence Competition for young playwrights in 1997.
-His one act plays Richard Keats' Apartment of Doom and Home to Mother, a dramedy, both won the York University competition for playwrights in 2000 and 2001.
-Other works include A Thanksgiving That Would Even Make Great Aunt Gladys Proud (2nd place, 1999) and My Favourite Aunt (3rd place, 2001).
-Apartment of Doom and My Favourite Aunt would both be remounted as Toronto Fringe Festival shows.
+At York University his one act plays Richard Keats' Apartment of Doom and Home to Mother both won the Vanier College playwriting competition in 2000 and 2001 while A Thanksgiving That Would Even Make Great Aunt Gladys Proud and My Favourite Aunt also took 2nd and 3rd prize in 1999 and 2001.
+Apartment of Doom and My Favourite Aunt were both remounted as Toronto Fringe Festival shows.

-At York University, Sparks wrote humorous articles and reviews for the student newspaper The Vandoo and was promoted to an editor, but quit after complaints and new guidelines from college administration made the job too constraining to be fun.
+At York University, Sparks contributed humorous articles and reviews for the student newspaper The Vandoo and was promoted to an editor, but quit after frequent complaints by Vanier College administration led to tighter guidelines.

 Improv and sketch

 Sparks first began performing comedy regularly with York University's Vanier Improv Company as a student, where he became a standout and met his sketch troupe mates The Minnesota Wrecking Crew.
 They would go on to be nominated four straight years (2003–2006) for the Best Sketch Troupe Canadian Comedy Award, winning in 2003 and 2004.
 In 2006 they won again for Best Taped Live Performance for the CBC special Sketch with Kevin McDonald.

 The MWC became the "house troupe" at Second City Toronto's Sketchy at Best showcase, where they would perform sets of mostly new sketches every week.

-After his first year with the VIC and Vanier College Productions, Sparks was asked to perform in the following year's annual frosh week orientation show for new students.
-He got a lot of laughs and his first ever requests for autographs from the audience, "unfortunately I was playing a date rapist and it wasn't supposed to be funny, so the director got an earful and they never produced that play again".

-Sparks was also a member of the sketch troupes Rocket 9, Gazebo Pals and the CCA-nominated Shoeless.
+Sparks was a member of the sketch troupes Rocket 9, Gazebo Pals and the CCA-nominated Shoeless, and has also hosted Comedy Bar's Sunday Night Live more than any other guest.